How Do I Handle Rejection Without Losing Confidence?

 That honesty matters.

-Feeling the sting is part of the process.
-Staying there is optional.
+Feeling the sting is human.
+Staying stuck in it is optional.

 You Handle Rejection By Removing the Shame From It